No Anchor Support on Wiki pages

 I'd like to be able to use anchor links on a wiki page.
 For example, I'd like to be able to use the wiki pages for a Glossary type page, with A-Z links at the top, linking to sections below.

-#1 Updated by Chris Miller about 9 years ago
+#1 Updated by Chris Miller over 9 years ago

 This looks more like a feature request than it does a defect.